Fiveable

-Coordinate vectors and change of are key concepts in linear algebra.
+Coordinate vectors and change of basis are key concepts in linear algebra.
 They allow us to represent vectors in different ways and switch between different coordinate systems.
 This flexibility is crucial for solving problems and understanding vector spaces.

 These ideas build on earlier topics like linear combinations and bases.
 They show how the same vector can be described differently depending on the chosen basis, connecting abstract vector spaces to concrete representations.